 The opening is small compared to other jars, though we were able to get items in and out without much fuss.
 The glass and wire closure on the Encheng Glass Jar seem both seem notably thinner than usual.
 We wouldn't suspect that such a small jar would come with robust accouterments — though it is worth noting that these jars will provide a far superior seal in comparison to your store-bought spice jars.

 Earning the second-highest score overall, our testers were very pleased with the Kilner Square Clip Top Jar.
-Like other high-end models, it is evident that this jar was built with both aesthetic and function in mind.
+Like other high-end models, it is evident that this mason jar was built with both aesthetic and function in mind.
 The design has a classic finish that would compliment any kitchen or pantry, and if that isn't reason enough to catch your interest, this model had some of the highest scores in both seal and versatility.

 With a two-liter overall capacity, this jar had one of the highest capacities out of the lineup.
 Furthermore, you can find numerous sizes from Kilner in this square-sided design in order to custom suit your storage or preservation needs.
 Another compelling reason to purchase from this reputable brand is that you can always find replacement gaskets or lids should anything happen to yours.
 Accordingly, if you're serious about food storage and don't want to cut any corners in terms of quality, we encourage you to consider the Kilner Square Clip Top Jar.

-At four liters total capacity, the Bormioli Rocco was the largest singular jar in our lineup, making it a promising prospect for anyone looking to store vast quantities of food in a single vessel.
-What's more is we found it functional for a variety of uses.
+At four liters total capacity, the Bormioli Rocco Glass Fido was the largest singular jar in our lineup, making it a promising prospect for anyone looking to store vast quantities of food in a single vessel.
+What's more, we found it functional for a variety of uses.
 The extra-large storage capacity and bail top lid make it a reliable performer for fermenting, preserving, or simply storing anything in a fancy container.
 The set even comes with several waterproof labels that can be used to quickly identify or time stamp your projects.